B2B PR Agency Guide: What B2B Public Relations Delivers in 2026

 B2B Integrated PR

 This might mean timing a major media placement to coincide with a product launch, using earned coverage as sales collateral, or amplifying a trade press article through paid social to reach a specific account list.
-Integrated PR ensures that media wins translate into measurable business outcomes rather than vanity metrics.
+Integrated PR ensures media wins translate into measurable business outcomes rather than vanity metrics.

 B2B PR Strategy Framework